-This study included 19 patients who fulfilled the New York classification criteria for AS (van der Linden et al., 1984).
-Three: 3 patients had radiographic sacroiliitis, twostage I AS, 2 had lumbar syndesmophytes, fourstage II AS, 4 had thoracic syndesmophytesstage III AS, 9 had stage IV AS, and ten1 had cervicala bamboo spine involvement as described earlier\ stage V AS (Braun et al., 2002).
-All patients commenced treatment with anti-TNF therapy: six6 received infliximab, five etanercept, five3 adalimumab, 5 golimumab, and three5 were treated with adalimumabetanercept.
+This study included 19 patients who fulfilled the New York classification criteria for AS (van der Linden et al., 1984): 3 patients had stage I AS, 2 had stage II AS, 4 had stage III AS, 9 had stage IV AS, and 1 had a bamboo spine - stage V AS (Braun et al., 2002).
+All patients commenced treatment with anti-TNF therapy: 6 received infliximab, 3 adalimumab, 5 golimumab, and 5 were treated with etanercept.
 Clinical and laboratory parameters of disease activity were assessed using BASDAI (Garrett et al., 1994), ASDAS-CRP (Lukas et al., 2009), ESR and CRP at baseline (M0) prior to the start of treatment and after three (M3) and twelve months (M12) of therapy.
 Clinical characteristic is provided in Table 1.
 Patients were recruited from the outpatient clinic of the Institute of Rheumatology in Prague.
 Written informed consent was obtained from all participants prior to enrolment.
 The study was approved by the local Ethics committee at the Institute of Rheumatology in Prague.